Purpose of Award

 The Excellence in Research and Scholarly Activity award will consist of a $500 check and a framed certificate.

 The names of the yearly winners will be inscribed on a plaque located outside the Office of Research and Outreach.

-The award will be presented at the annual Faculty/Staff Awards Convocation in March and the recipient will be asked to present a talk on their work in the Faculty Seminar during Research Week in April.
+The award will be presented at the annual Faculty/Staff Awards Convocation in March.

 The Associate Dean for Research and Outreach will facilitate the selection process, which will consist of three levels of review: